 - Step 1 – Call the NC Real Estate Commission at 919.875-3700 and find out exactly what your deficiency is and the number of classes you will need to make up that deficiency.
-Generally, if you did not take any CE, you will need to take the General Update course and 3 electives.
-If you only took 4-hours, you would need to take the General Update course and 2 electives.
-We offer online NCREC commission approved online, video-based electives that will help you get that portion completed quickly and efficiently.
-The General Update course will need to be taken in the classroom.
-You may search a complete listing of all CE classroom courses on the Commission website.
+Generally, if your license was active on June 10th and you did not take any CE, you will need to take the current license year General Update (new license year) course and 3 electives.
+If you only took 4-hours of CE in the last license year, you would need to take the General Update course and 2 electives.
+Continuing Education classes will resume on July 1.
+We offer live streaming and on-demand courses to quickly and efficiently remove your continuing education deficiency.
 No continuing education can can be offered during the blackout period of June 11 – June 30, however online continuing education and classroom continuing education will start back up July 1.

 - Step 2 – Once you have completed your continuing education, you and your broker-in-charge will need to complete Form 2.08 on the NC Real Estate Commission website.
 This form allows you to reactivate your license and your license is considered active at the point the form has been either mailed or delivered to the Commission.
 The Real Estate Commission will send you a Notice of License Record Change confirming that this form has been received and that your license has been placed on Active Status.
 If you haven’t received the notice of change by 30 calendar days after the date entered on form 2.08, the NCREC states, “you must immediately cease any further activity for which a real estate license is required until the Notice of License Record Change has been received.

-Special Note for BICS: You will lose your BIC eligibility due to the CE deficiency.
-Make sure you complete the first two steps above, then you will need to also complete steps 3 and 4 below:
+Special Note for BICS and BIC Eligible: You will lose your BIC eligibility due to the CE deficiency.
+Make sure you complete the first two steps above, then complete steps 3 and 4 below.

 - Step 3 – Complete the Commission’s 12-hour Broker-in-Charge Course